Kota Mizunuma

-Kota Mizunuma (水沼 宏太, Mizunuma Kōta) is a Japanese association football player currently playing for Yokohama F. Marinos and the Japan national team.
+Kota Mizunuma (水沼 宏太, Mizunuma Kōta) is a Japanese association football player currently playing for Newcastle Jets and the Japan national team.
 His father, Takashi, was also a professional footballer.

 National team career

 In August 2007, Mizunuma was elected Japan U-17 national team for 2007 U-17 World Cup.
 He served as captain and played all 3 matches as right midfielder.